Technology & Solutions

 Industrial Wastewater and Process Water

 In textile manufacturing, MF is used for dye bath recovery and suspended solids removal ahead of NF or RO polishing steps.
 In pharmaceutical manufacturing, MF is the standard technology for bioburden reduction in purified water systems.
-In oil and gas, MF handles produced water treatment ahead of injection or discharge, removing suspended solids to < 2 mg/L and extending downstream media filter life significantly.
+In oil and gas, MF handles produced water and other oily wastewater ahead of injection or discharge, removing suspended solids to < 2 mg/L and extending downstream media filter life significantly.
+For the offshore-specific architecture, hydrocyclones, IGF, nutshell, MPPE, and where ceramic UF replaces MF on weight-constrained decks, see the offshore produced water treatment guide.
+For the broader case on when ceramic membranes beat polymeric MF on tough-feed duty, dairy, brewing, refinery effluent, pharma SIP, see our dedicated decision guide.

 Mining and Metal Processing

-Mine water treatment relies on MF to remove fine suspended solids from process water before recycling.
-At a typical mid-size mining site processing 2,000 m³/day, switching from conventional clarification to MF has reduced chemical dosing costs by 40–60% and eliminated sludge handling from the process water circuit.
+Mining water treatment relies on MF to remove fine suspended solids from process water before recycling.
+At a typical mid-size mining site processing 2,000 m³/day, switching from conventional clarification to MF has reduced chemical dosing costs by 40 to 60% and eliminated sludge handling from the process water circuit.

 If you are evaluating microfiltration for any of these sectors, browse qualified MF system providers on Aguato to compare experience, project references, and technology offerings across multiple vendors.